russomi-labs/gcp-packer/README.md

 ## Getting Started

-In order to get started, you need to install [Packer](https://packer.io) and the clone the configuration in this repo.
+In order to get started, you need to install [Packer](https://packer.io), [Docker](https://docs.docker.com/get-docker/) and then clone the configuration in this repo.

 ### Prerequisites